Chennai Mathematical Institute: Campus

 CMI moved into its new campus on 5 acre of land at the SIPCOT Information Technology Park in Siruseri in October, 2005.
 The campus is located along the Old Mahabalipuram Road, which is developing as the IT corridor to the south of the city.

 The library block and the student's hostel were completed in late 2006 and become operational from January 2007.

 In 2006, CMI implemented a grey water recycling system on its campus.
 The system was designed for CMI by Sultan Ahmed Ismail to treat waste water produced after cleaning, washing and bathing to be used for gardening or ground water recharge.

 Construction is underway for a new building that will house an auditorium, accommodation for guests, as well as additional academic space - faculty offices, library and lecture halls.
 This construction is funded by a grant from the Ministry of Human Resource Development through the University Grants Commission.

 Organisation and administration

 Director

 The founding director of CMI was C. S. Seshadri, who was known for his work in the area of algebraic geometry, especially moduli problems and algebraic groups.
 He stepped down in 2010, after which Rajeeva L. Karandikar was appointed as director.
 Prof. Seshadri continued as Emeritus Director until his demise on 17 July 2020.
+Professor Madhavan Mukund was appointed as the new director in 2021.